ScriptSlayer0/File-discover/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
 If you have any questions or encounter any issues, feel free to open an issue on GitHub.

+---
+Happy discovering!

+## Contact
+If you have any questions or encounter any issues, feel free to open an issue on GitHub.